TodePond/TodePondDotCom/wikiblogarden/work/how-i-get-money/trust/readme.md

 I don't want to give away the updates for *free*.
 But also...
 Why am I so afraid of people stealing them?

-I don't want to 'cheapen' them.
+I don't want to 'cheapen' the updates.
 I want them to be special - for supporters only.
 A place where I can speak to them directly.
 But I'd rather make the experience simpler and better for the people that do pay - which means no paywalls, no DRM, no nothing.

 So now, I upload the updates for everyone on [todepond dot com](/pondcast).
 I haven't set up a feed for it yet, but I will soon, now that I know I'll stick with it.